 1. M-FUND Community Workers

-give information to migrants
+give information to migrants in communities

 the M-FUND application